stleye/StarNotaryV1/README.md

 Steps to create this project

-- truffle unbox webpack (It creates a lot of boilerplate code, set up directories, structures, etc)
+1 - truffle unbox webpack (It creates a lot of boilerplate code, set up directories, structures, etc)

+2 - truffle develop (It starts a local Ethereum Network, check in what port is running and connect to it with Metamask, the chainId can be obtained running await web3.eth.getChainId();)

+3 -